blindman67/EZIsometric/README.md

-Re-factored quickArray function names to not clash with existing array methods (eg jQuery each) and my groover each Added EZIsometric.utils.objects.cylinder and EZIsometric.utils.objects.faceExtrude as test functions Improved EZIsometric.Face.setRenderFunction to include data reference that is passed to the render function
+Re-factored quickArray function names to not clash with existing array methods (eg jQuery each) and my groover each Added EZIsometric.utils.objects.cylinder and EZIsometric.utils.objects.faceExtrude as test functions Improved EZIsometric.Face.setRenderFunction to include data reference that is passed to the render function Added geom3D.extent that is used to get a 3D bounds Added EZIsometric.CONSTS.renderers.extent that renders a bounding box (Slow due to use of moveTo,lineTo calls) Added EZIsometric.Projection.getTopProjection which returns the top of the projection chain.
+Added EZIsometric.Face.extent which adds the extent of a face to an extent object (incomplete) Added EZIsometric.Object.update rebuilds any required data after modifying the object Did profile test.
+Could not find any GC major hits during run (good news) most code as expected, but still need to test in standalone environment
+July 15 2016
+Added module pixelArt.js as EZIsometric.pixelArt that will provide functionality required by pixel art Completed first test of pixelArt.js.
 **Basics**
 To use add the js file to the document which is the most current release version (Would like to say stable but as an Alpha there is much work still to be done)